Green Chili Breakfast Burritos

 Instructions

-If using a fresh poblano, place on a foil-lined tray and put under the broiler for several minutes until the skin is bubbled and charred.
-Turn and roast the other side.
-Place in a small bowl, cover with a plate, and leave until cool enough to handle.
-Remove skin and stem from peppers, open and remove seed.
-Slice into strips then slice across them into small dice.
-Add to a large bowl.
-If you’re not roasting a fresh poblano, open the can of diced Green Chili, drain by pressing down on the lid to remove excess liquid and add to a large bowl.
+If using a fresh poblano, place on a foil-lined tray under the broiler, turning until all sides are blistered.
+Remove and wrap in the foil and allow to steam until cool enough to handle.
+Remove skin and stem from peppers, open and remove seeds.
+Slice into strips then slice across into small dice.
+If preferred, open a can of diced Green Chile.
+Drain by pressing down on the lid to remove excess liquid.
+Discard the liquid and add green chile to a large bowl.

-Add sausage to a large skillet with about 2 tablespoons water.
-Press it down to flatten it out as much as possible.
-Turn heat to medium-high, and as it cooks, mash it with your potato masher to break it up into small chunks, stirring as you do so.
+Add sausage to a Dutch oven or large skillet with 2 to 3 tablespoons water.
+If in a tube, press it down to flatten it out as much as possible.
+Turn heat to medium-high, cover, and allow to cook for a few minutes.
+Remove lid and as the sausage cooks, mash it with a wire-style potato masher to break it up into small chunks.
 Once the sausage is broken down and starting to brown, add the diced onion and let it cook along with the sausage.
 When sausage is done, remove from pan and add to the bowl with the canned green chili or roasted poblano.
-Do not drain skillet.
+Do not drain the skillet if frying the hashbrowns.

-Wipe skillet clean and add a little additional oil; turn down the heat to medium.
-Whisk eggs together and scramble in the same skillet.
-Light, fluffy eggs work best in these burritos, and it’s best not cook to too hard in the initial scramble as they’ll cook a bit more when the burrito is heated.
+To cook eggs in the skillet, wipe the skillet clean and add a little additional oil; turn down the heat to medium.
+Whisk eggs together and scramble.
+Light, fluffy eggs work best in these burritos, and it’s best not to cook too hard in the initial scramble.
+They’ll cook more when the burrito is heated.
+Alternatively, follow the directions for Oven Baked Hotel Eggs.

-Warm tortillas by wrapping in a clean towel and microwaving for one minute.
+Warm tortillas by wrapping six at a time in a clean towel and microwaving for one minute.
 Turn over and microwave for another 30 seconds or until the stack is heated through.
 Keep the stack covered as you wrap the burritos.
-Add desired amount of Green Chili mixture to a tortilla and roll.
-The amount of burritos will vary depending on size of tortillas and how heavily they are filled.
-This will make about a dozen or more.
+Add the desired amount of Green Chili mixture to a tortilla and roll.
+The amount of burritos will vary depending on the size of the tortillas and how heavily they are filled.
+This should make about a dozen.

 Did you make this recipe?